catalyzeio/stratum-docs/guides/vpn-client-setup.md

 You will then be prompted for your Pre-Shared Key and User Password.

-Catalyze will provide each VPN user with the VPN Gateway IP, VPN Account Name, VPN Account Password, and VPN Pre-Shared Key.
+Datica will provide each VPN user with the VPN Gateway IP, VPN Account Name, VPN Account Password, and VPN Pre-Shared Key.

 ## Example Connection Command

-`sudo charon-cmd --ike-proposal aes256-sha1-modp1536 --esp-proposal aes256-sha1 --profile ikev1-xauth-psk --host 55.55.55.55 --identity bob@catalyze.io`
+`sudo charon-cmd --ike-proposal aes256-sha1-modp1536 --esp-proposal aes256-sha1 --profile ikev1-xauth-psk --host 55.55.55.55 --identity bob@datica.com`

 # Windows 7 strongSwan Client Setup

 On Windows, the process for VPN connection is slightly different than for OSX or Linux.
 The connection is secured by X.509 certificate signatures and a username/password combination.

-## Install the Catalyze CA Certificate as a Windows Trusted Root Certificate
+## Install the Datica CA Certificate as a Windows Trusted Root Certificate

-Save the Catalyze provided CA certificate to your computer.
+Save the Datica provided CA certificate to your computer.

 From the Start Menu, type "mmc" into the search bar to launch the Microsoft Managment Console.